Maria Yellow Horse Brave Heart

 Maria Yellow Horse Brave Heart is a Native American social worker, associate professor and mental health expert.
 She is best known for developing a model of historical trauma for the Lakota people, which would eventually be expanded to encompass indigenous populations the world over.
 She is Hunkpapa/Oglala Lakota.

-Early life

 Research

 In 2000, Brave Heart published the article, "Wakiksuyapi: Carrying the Historical Trauma of the Lakota."
 Using the historical trauma research conducted in survivors of the Holocaust, Brave Heart would identify a comparable cluster of events correlated with massive group trauma across generations, including the 1890 Wounded Knee Massacre and the forced removal of children to federal boarding schools.
 She conceptualized the current form of historical trauma in the 1980s as a way to comprehend what she observed as many Native Americans being unable to fulfill "the American Dream".
 Her most significant findings came in a cluster of six symptoms: